SuzuSuzu-HaruHaru/league-standings/docs/index.md

-# Object creation
+# Instantiation

 A new league table can be created via

 ```javascript
 new LeagueTable(<Object>);
 ```
-where the object must have the following compulsory key.
+where the input object must have the following compulsory key.

 ## Key `teams`